 Whether used or brand new, it seems that airboats are a significant investment.

-If an airboat is purchased new from a dealer the price will depend on the brand, the materials and the design specifications of the airboat of your choice, as well as whether you partake of any upgrades or premium customizations and accessories.
+If an airboat is purchased new from a dealer the price will depend on the brand, the materials and the design specifications of the airboat of your choice.

 Smaller airboats for private use can be bought considerably cheaper as outlined below.

 Why new airboats are so expensive

 New airboats are expensive because they are not mass manufactured like Jon boats and their engines are bigger and more expensive to produce, not to mention the cost of the fan.

 An airboat is a niche design vessel that uses an automotive engine and full size propeller for propulsion rather than a typical, and much cheaper, outboard engine.

 Almost all parts are handmade with a lot of man-hours going into the manufacture.